EntilSa/OutletTweaks/README.md

 - All features functional and tested
 - Fully configurable via config file
 - Delayed patching prevents startup crashes

+## Limitations / Testing

+This is a small learning project as part of my training as an application developer.
+There are currently no automated tests for this mod – I test changes manually in the game (new save, check rent, prices and number of customers).
+In future projects I plan to add unit tests for important calculations.

 ## License